Edward La Trobe Bateman

-Edward La Trobe Bateman (8 January 1816 – 30 December 1897) was a Victorian painter in watercolour, architect, book illustrator, draughtsman and garden designer.
+Edward La Trobe Bateman (8 January 1816 – 30 December 1897) was a British Victorian painter in watercolour, architect, book illustrator, draughtsman and garden designer.
 He worked in Australia from 1852 to 1869, and had links with the Pre-Raphaelite Brotherhood.

 Life

 Bateman was probably born in Lower Wyke, Yorkshire, the son of John Bateman, a manufacturer, and his wife Mary (née) La Trobe.
 His brothers were John Frederick Bateman, the hydraulic engineer, and Christian Henry Bateman, an Anglican Church minister and a composer of hymns.
-His nephew Benjamin Latrobe was a notable architect, and a cousin Charles Latrobe was first lieutenant-governor of the colony of the state of Victoria in Australia.
+His nephew Benjamin Latrobe was a notable architect, and a great nephew, Charles La Trobe, was first lieutenant-governor of the colony of the state of Victoria in Australia.

-In 1924, his grandson Charles La Trobe donated 12 artworks by Bateman to the state.
-The pencil sketches were of La Trobe's Cottage and its grounds.
+In 1924, his great nephew, Charles, donated twelve artworks by Bateman to the Victorian government.
+The pencil sketches were of (Charles) La Trobe's Cottage and its grounds.

-Bateman had lived in London where he had been engaged to the daughter of William and Mary Howitt.
-When Bateman visited Australia, he stayed initially with Godfrey Howitt.
+Bateman had lived in London where he had been engaged to Anna Mary Howitt the daughter of William and Mary Howitt.
+When Bateman visited Australia, he stayed initially with Dr Godfrey Howitt, William's brother.
+Bateman was in the company of his future father-in-law and two brothers of Anna Mary.
+When William informed Anna Mary, she broke off the engagement by a letter.
+He decided to stay in Australia.
+Edward and her older brother, Alfred, remained friends.